ironmansoftware/universal-code/README.md

 * `powershellUniversal.syncSamples`: Whether to synchronize samples from GitHub.
 * `powershellUniversal.serverPath`: The path to the binaries for the Universal server.
 This defaults to %AppData%\PowerShellUniversal
 * `powershellUniversal.startServer`: Whether to start the PowerShell Universal server when the extension is activated.
 This defaults to true.
+* `powershellUniversal.localEditing`: Whether to edit local configuration files or using the REST API